microsoftgraph/microsoft-graph-docs-contrib/concepts/outlook-create-event-in-shared-delegated-calendar.md

 **Microsoft Graph permissions**

 Use the least privileged delegated permission, `Calendars.Read`.
-For more information, see [calendar permissions](permissions-reference.md#calendars-permissions).
+For more information, see [Calendars.Read permission in the permissions reference](permissions-reference.md#calendars.read).

 # [HTTP](#tab/http)